Chocological45/MOORE/README.md

+This is a fork of the original MOORE repository developed by Ahmed Hendawy, Jan Peters, and Carlo D'Eramo.
+It has been modified to include seeding and custom MiniGrid environment configurations in support of the publication "Collaborative Learning in Agentic Systems: A Collective AI is Greater Than the Sum of Its Parts".

 # MOORE

 Official code of the paper [Multi-Task Reinforcement Learning with Mixture of Orthogonal Experts](https://arxiv.org/abs/2311.11385), which was presented at Twelfth International Conference on Learning Representations (ICLR 2024) in Vienna Austria.